 Why it’s worthy: At 77 years old, “Fantasia” still looks and sounds unlike any other film.
 Its realistic (for the time) depictions of dinosaurs and surreal interpretations of gossamer melodies stand as defining images for many of its musical selections.
-Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it also provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to the occasional art-house revival.
+Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it also provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to regular art-house revivals and re-releases.

 “2001: A Space Odyssey” (1968)